Demographics of Florida: Age

+In the 2020 US Census Florida had a median age of 43 years old.
+The median age was higher for females than males; with the median age being 41.5 for males and 44.5 for females.

 Housing

 Occupancy rates in Florida

 The 2020 Census reported there were 9,865,350 housing units in Florida.
 Most housing units (86.5%) were reported as being occupied and 13.5% were reported as being vacant.
 Of those which were occupied, 65.1% were occupied by owners while 34.9% by renters.
 For homes which were vacant the most common category was "For seasonal, recreational, or occasional use" which made up 6.8% of all homes categorized as vacant.
 Most homes which were for sale or for rent were still occupied.